tianyizhu/cs225Final/results.md

 And the plain map image version can be found at "output-source.png" in the "build" folder.

-We also included some fancy plane route examples in the "animation examples" fold in the root directory.
+We also included some fancy plane route examples in the "animation examples" folder.